Environmental, Social & Governance

 We have established guidelines around the use in our supply chain of conflict minerals (which we define to include columbite-tantalite (coltan), cassiterite, gold, wolframite, and their derivatives, which are limited to tantalum, tin and tungsten) sourced from central African countries to address concerns over the exploitation and trade of minerals that supports ongoing conflicts in the region.

-We require our vendors to conduct their sourcing in compliance with local and internationally recognized laws and with commonly viewed best industry practices with respect to animal welfare.
+We require our product partners to conduct their sourcing in compliance with local and internationally recognized laws and with commonly viewed industry practices with respect to animal welfare.
 We do not condone the mistreatment of animals.
 We monitor certain animal and natural products such as those made with down and feathers, including a number of measures and practices in support of our efforts to obtain down and feathers from ethical and humane sources.
 We offer alternatives to down and feathers with respect to many of our products to provide for additional customer choice and preference.
 We also comply with and monitor bans in certain states and municipalities on the sale of fur, and we monitor supply chain traceability with regard to the sources of our Belgian linen.

 Product Safety & Compliance